Lifestyle

 Diversify your investments

-Unless you’re going to invent the next big gadget, building wealth in your 50s will likely involve investing.
+Building wealth in your 50s will likely involve investing unless you invent the next big gadget.
 But investing can come with risk.
-By diversifying, you’ll have your money in a variety of assets and asset classes.
+By diversifying, you’ll have your money in various assets and asset classes.
 Combine stocks with low- to no-risk investments like corporate bonds, CDs, and no-yield savings accounts.

 Start downsizing

-You’ll likely start serious retirement planning after 50, at least at some point in the decade to follow.
+You’ll likely start serious retirement planning after 50, at least at some point in the following decade.
 You can get a headstart on that by starting to downsize.
 If you can find a way to sell some of your items, you may find that you’re even making some extra money by clearing out your house.

 Create a Health Savings Account

-One of the biggest expenses you’ll have after retirement is your medical care.
+Medical care is one of the most significant expenses after retirement.
 By starting to sock some money away now, you can be prepared.
 If your employer offers an HSA, take advantage of it, but you can get one on your own if your employer doesn’t provide health insurance.

 Consider paying off your home

 Eliminating your mortgage can give you extra money each month.
 You’ll also save on interest.
-Crunch the numbers to see if it’s in your best interest to pay off the mortgage or invest those funds elsewhere, but keep in mind that when you retire, having a home that’s fully paid off will be a big help.
+Crunch the numbers to see if it’s in your best interest to pay off the mortgage or invest those funds elsewhere, but remember that when you retire, having a fully paid home will be a big help.

 Rethink insurance